timothyshull/programming_notes/hardware/digital_design.md

 ### Fixed-Point Number Systems
 - implied binary point between the integer and fraction bits
     - analogous to the decimal point between the integer and fraction digits of an ordinary decimal number
-- signed fixed-point numbers can use either two’s complement or sign/magnitude notation
+- signed fixed-point numbers can use either two's complement or sign/magnitude notation
     - in sign/magnitude form the most significant bit is used to indicate the sign
-    - in two’s complement is formed by inverting the bits of the absolute value and adding a 1 to the least significant (rightmost) bit
+    - in two's complement is formed by inverting the bits of the absolute value and adding a 1 to the least significant (rightmost) bit
 - just a collection of bits
     - no way of knowing the existence of the binary point except through agreement for interpretation